Child Support Basics

 Get there a half hour before the hearing starts.
 The Magistrate may want to start the hearing early if hearings scheduled before yours go quickly.
 Most important, you do not want to be late for your hearing.
 If the hearing is over when you get there, you lose your chance to have any part in the decision.
 They will make the decision without you.

-You can find a list of information that you need to give the Judge or Magistrate at the hearing on page 22.
+You can find a list of information that you need to give the Judge or Magistrate at the hearing elsewhere in this booklet.
 Sometimes the Magistrate will make a decision right at the hearing.
 Usually, you will get an order in the mail after the hearing.

 6. Review the Order